Meet our team

 Jean Cook, LPCC-S

-Jean Cook is a licensed independent clinical counselor with supervisory status.
-She graduated with her master’s degree in counseling from the University of Toledo and completed post-master’s work at Heidelberg University.
+Jean Cook is a Licensed Professional Clinical Counselor with supervisory endorsement.
+She graduated with her Master’s Degree in Counseling from the University of Toledo and completed post-Master’s work at Heidelberg University.
 Jean uses cognitive behavioral therapy, and cognitive behavioral play therapy with children.
 She received specialized training from Rutgers University in the area of adoption disruption.

 Jean works with all ages from preschoolers through adulthood.
 Her areas of expertise include dealing with child abuse and neglect, adoption and foster care, issues related to childhood sexual abuse and posttraumatic stress disorder.